 Conventional TRAM St. Louis - Breast Reconstruction Technique Missouri

 Candidates for this procedure include patients who are having or have had a mastectomy or are unhappy with a previous expander/implant reconstruction.
 Patients with previous radiation are also excellent candidates for this procedure.
+If radiation is anticipated, then the TRAM will be delayed until after radiation is completed so as not to permanently damage the abdominal tissue from the radiation.
+In this situation, a temporary implant, or expander, may be used to preserve as much skin as possible on the breast until the final reconstruction is done.

 A breast lift or breast reduction may be needed on the other breast in order to improve symmetry.
-A new nipple can be made and areolar tattooing can be done if desired in the case of mastectomy.
+A new nipple can be made and areolar tattooing can be done if desired in the case of skin sparing mastectomy.

 Preparing for Surgery